 Any claims resulting from such activity will be assessed on the details of each individual incident.

-You can also read our help and guidance article on Ways to Bank Securely for tips on keeping your computer safe in the future.
+You can also read our guide on Ways to Bank Securely for tips on keeping your computer safe in the future.

 I’m about to travel overseas; do I need to tell Heritage?

-The Heritage Fraud team monitors unusual transactions on our customer’s accounts.
+The Heritage Bank Fraud Team monitors unusual transactions on our customer’s accounts.
 If you let us know that you will be overseas, we will be in a better position to determine if you are likely to be doing a transaction in a foreign country.

 Before leaving on your trip: